ajdelossantos/Abstract/README.md

 The 'index card' above succinctly packages all of this information in a conscise, minimal format and encapsulates all the features of the website.
-Rails offers very useful utility methods to transform the data before it arrives on the frontend:
+Rails offers useful utility methods to transform the data before it arrives on the
+frontend:

 <br>